Skip to Content

 ST. JOSEPH, Mo.
 (News-Press NOW) — Less than a week ago the Missouri Department of Health and Senior Services (DHSS) confirmed the first case of measles in the state.

-The case stems from a traveler in Taney County, whose vaccination status is not confirmed.
+The case stems from an international traveler passing through Taney County, whose vaccination status is not confirmed.
 There hasn't been any exposure since the child arrived in Taney County.

 If you or someone close to you thinks they have come in contact with the measles, it's recommended to quarantine and notify a health care provider prior to being tested.